azar84/PMP-Reports/docs/TOKEN_TROUBLESHOOTING.md

 - Log out and log back in (old tokens won't work)

 #### 2. **Expired Token**
-**Problem:** Token expired (default: 24 hours)
+**Problem:** Access token expired (default: 15 minutes)

 **Solution:**
+- The system automatically refreshes expired access tokens using the refresh token (valid for 7 days)
-- Log out and log back in
+- If refresh token is also expired, log out and log back in
+- Middleware handles token refresh automatically - no action needed in most cases

 #### 3. **Token Format Issue**
 **Problem:** Token not being sent correctly

 **Check:**
-- Open browser DevTools → Console
+- Open browser DevTools → Application → Cookies
-- Check if token exists: `localStorage.getItem('adminToken')`
+- Check if cookies exist: `adminToken` and `adminRefreshToken`
-- Check Network tab → Request Headers → Should have `Authorization: Bearer <token>`
+- Check Network tab → Request Headers → Cookies should be sent automatically (HttpOnly)
+- For API calls, check if `credentials: 'include'` is set in fetch requests

+**Note**: Tokens are stored in HTTP-only cookies and sent automatically.
+JavaScript cannot access them directly for security reasons.

 #### 4. **Migration Not Run**
 **Problem:** Database tables don't exist yet